mendix/docs/content/en/docs/developerportal/deploy/mendix-cloud-deploy/node-permissions.md

 #### 3.3.6 Access to Monitoring

-Team members with **Access to Monitoring** permissions can view the application metrics, logs, and alerts in the [Developer Portal](https://sprintr.home.mendix.com).
+Team members with **Access to Monitoring** permissions can view the application metrics, logs, and alerts in the [Mendix Portal](https://sprintr.home.mendix.com).
 This allows them to successfully operate your Mendix Cloud environments.

 For more information, see [Metrics](/developerportal/operate/metrics/), [Logs](/developerportal/operate/logs/), and [Alerts](/developerportal/operate/monitoring-application-health/).